 4 Ways a Learning Management Systems (LMS) Fosters Employee Engagement

 Learning Management Systems (LMS) have been growing steadily in popularity as a toolset for companies to offer remote training sessions, performance management, career planning, and more – all in one centralized, mobile-accessible system.
-While many companies were already exploring remote training and employee engagement tools prior to the pandemic, the need for these functionalities has only increased alongside the number of companies shifting to work from home models.
+While many companies were already exploring remote training and employee engagement tools before the pandemic, the need for these functionalities has only increased alongside the number of companies shifting to work-from-home models.

 While remote work has distinct advantages for businesses and employees overall, one of the challenges of working from different, remote locations is keeping employees engaged with your business initiatives and fostering a strong connection with their work and their colleagues.